gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 If there is a _tree_, there must be some **branches**!
 There are, indeed.
 But before we continue, if we'll be talking about branches, we should give them names so we know what we're talking about.
 Let's do that by _sticking a label_ on top of each of them.
 ![A branched collection of commits with sticky labels on their top.](../../../../../images/gardening_with_git/stickers.png)

-Branch labels are **sticky**.
+I said branch labels were **sticked** to the top of the branch.
 That's to say while new commits are added, the label always remains on the newest one.
 ![The branch label sticks to its top when commits are added.](../../../../../images/gardening_with_git/sticker.png)

 Now that we have a **tree representation** for Git repositories, let's make sure it fits our requirements!